About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

 What Does Pan de Muerto Taste Like?

-Unlike other sweet breads, pan de muerto isn’t excessively indulgent.
+Pan de muerto isn’t excessively sweet.
 It’s a light and airy bun that still manages to be incredibly rich.
-It’s a lot like brioche, but with an earthy orange flavor from the zest.
 The orange blossom water adds a subtle and elegant aromatic component to every bite.
 It’s like your nose picks up on the flavor before your mouth does, making it a real sensory experience.
 Since the bread is dipped in butter and sprinkled with sugar it also has a bit of crunch.

 With only 10 ingredients, you’ll be surprised how easy it is to make this age-old tradition and get your kitchen smelling amazing.
-Scroll down to the recipe card for exact ingredient amounts.
+Be sure to scroll down to the recipe card for ingredient amounts.

 For the bread